top of page

 To humanize the American experience of incarceration and reentry.

-To put an end to the Prison Industrial Complex (PIC) that has dramatically increased the number of U.S. prisoners, broken families, and shattered communities; and which has limited historically marginalized peoples’ access to adequate housing and education, cost taxpayers millions, and simultaneously failed to keep us safe.
-To do this, we seek to stop the expansion of correctional facilities by forcing empirical discussion about America’s broken system and advocating for the improvement of conditions in already existing prisons.
+To do our part in putting an end to the Prison Industrial Complex that has dramatically increased the number of U.S. prisoners, broken families, and shattered communities; and which has limited historically marginalized peoples’ access to adequate housing and education, cost taxpayers millions, and simultaneously failed to keep us safe.

 WHAT WE DO

-PREP is organized around two pillars: education and advocacy.
-We strive to raise awareness on campus about issues relating to mass incarceration and criminal justice through biweekly discussions, public speaking events, and educational campaigns.
+PREP is organized around three pillars: education, advocacy, and service.
+We strive to raise awareness on campus about issues relating to mass incarceration and criminal justice through discussions, public speaking events, service projects, and educational campaigns.
 We also lead and support direct actions around prison reform efforts in the immediate community and in the New York State legislature.
-To learn more about our projects this semester, click here.
+Please revisit this site soon to learn more about our upcoming projects this fall semester.

-PREP is also a part of the Cornell Criminal Justice Coalition, collective of student organizations dedicated to advocacy and justice.
+PREP is also a part of the Cornell Criminal Justice Coalition, a collective of student organizations dedicated to advocacy and justice surrounding the criminal legal system.

 bottom of page